zallesov/codding-challenge-neptuneai/README.md

 I'm maintaining a sliding window with calculated stats for each of the k `1<k<8`.
 Values for each k are also stored.
 For k=1 last 10 values, and for k=8 last 10^8 values.
 This could be optimized further to only use up 10^8 values.

-Every new value is added to the stats for this window for every k.
+Every new value is added to the memory for value of k.
 The complexity of inserting a batch of m elements is O(m*k).

-When the window reaches its limit (10^k) the oldest is removed from it and the new one is added.
+Average, Variance are with a sliding window technique.
 The stats are recalculated first for the removed value and then for the new value.
-Recalculation is done with O(1) complexity.
-It is not looping over the values.
+Recalculation for each value is done with O(1) complexity and O(m) for the batch.
+It is NOT looping over ALL N the values.

-Except for min and max.
-In case min or max value is removed there is no way to find a new min/max value in O(1) time AND O(1) space complexity.
-A separate sorted list will have to be maintained to complete it in O(1)
+Min and Max calculation is done once fore every batch.
+In order to calculate min/max in less than O(N) I maintain a AVL tree.
+Adding all the values of the batch will take
+O(m*log(n)) and finding min and max will take O(log(n)) once per batch.

+Reeds a happening in O(1).
+All values are pre-calculated.

+Space complexity is O(N) or 2N to be exact.
+Values are stored twice for each symbol and each value of k.
+Once in a list and once in a tree.
+I could not find a solution with O(N) space AND O(log(N)) computation complexity.